-1. Following a decision of the WIPO General Assembly in 2003, the mandate of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore ("the Committee") has provided that "no outcome is excluded," including the possibility of an international instrument or instruments; the mandate has also laid emphasis on the "international dimension" of the Committee's work (WO/GA/30/8, para.
+- 1. Following successive decisions of the WIPO General Assembly in 2003, 2005 and 2007, the mandate of the Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore ("the Committee") has provided that "no outcome is excluded," including the possibility of an international instrument or instruments; the mandate has also laid emphasis on the "international dimension" of the Committee's work (WO/GA/30/8, para.
 93).
-Since then, the Committee has agreed to incorporate the international dimension into its substantive agenda items (WIPO/GRTKF/IC/6/14) and has reviewed a series of detailed resource documents that provide background information on the international dimension (WIPO/GRTKF/IC/6/6, WIPO/GRTKF/IC/8/6, WIPO/GRTKF/IC/9/6 and WIPO/GRTKF/IC/10/6).
-Committee partiipants have welcomed and increasingly referred to these documents in reviewing the options for the Committee's work as its current mandate reaches its conclusion.

-2. This document provides a brief synopsis of this extensive background material in the event that the Committee may wish at its eleventh session to consider (i) practical options for advancing the international dimension of its work and (ii) possible forms of outcomes of its work addressing the international dimension.
+The Committee has agreed to incorporate the international dimension into its substantive agenda items (WIPO/GRTKF/IC/6/14) and has reviewed a series of detailed resource documents that provide background information on the international dimension and set out objective options for the Committee to address this dimension (WIPO/GRTKF/IC/6/6, WIPO/GRTKF/IC/8/6, WIPO/GRTKF/IC/9/6, WIPO/GRTKF/IC/10/6 and WIPO/GRTKF/IC/11/6).
+Committee participants have welcomed and increasingly referred to these documents in reviewing the options for the Committee's work as its current mandate reaches its conclusion. - 2.
+This document provides a brief synopsis of this extensive background material in the event that the Committee may wish at its twelfth session to consider (i) practical options for advancing the international dimension of its work and (ii) possible forms of outcomes of its work addressing the international dimension.